vigetlabs/nccs/_resources/readme.md

 ## Optional fields (unique):

 - `abstract` - {String|Array} Paragraphs for abstract section, allows markdown content
+- `primaryLinks` - {Object} text/href/icon for a button link in top section.
+Icon name must match available file in `_includes/svg/`

 ## Optional fields (shared):

 - `featured` - {Boolean} Used on Resource index page to pull items to the top
 - `featuredOrder` - {Number} Number for determining ordering for featured entries.
 Recommended max = 4
-- `featuredLinks` - {Object} text/href/icon for a button link in top section.
-Icon name must match available file in `_includes/svg/`

 ## Author and Citation